 I mean, how can I NOT call this a Muffuletta Pasta Salad?
 All the ingredients are there!
 Right?
 No?
 Oh well.
 That’s what I’m calling it and you can’t change my mind!
 So there!

 A word about hearts of palm.
 If you haven’t tasted this delicacy, why not?
 They are delicious!
 They’re an easy addition to any salad to elevate it just a touch.
 I treat them like marinated artichoke hearts.
 I don’t eat them often and usually try to make a dish where they won’t get lost in the other ingredients.
 The jar I opened had one that was too fibrous to eat, but that’s a rarity.
 If it’s not fork tender, then don’t try to eat it.

 Okay.
 PSA for the day is done.
 Now, let’s get back to this Muffuletta Pasta Salad!

-Muffuletta Pasta Salad has all the flavors of a delicious muffelata sandwich, but in a an delicious, picnic worthy and pot luck necessary pasta salad form.
+Muffaletta Pasta Salad has all the flavors of a delicious muffelatta sandwich, but in a an delicious, picnic worthy and pot luck necessary pasta salad form.